elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

 ### Description

 Data discovery involves processes and tools that help users understand what data is available, where it is stored, and how to access it.
 It includes querying datasets to find specific information based on given conditions.
 However, for data to be discoverable, it must be well-prepared.
-Making your data discoverable maximizes its impact and utility, enabling others to find, access, and use it effectively.
+Making your data discoverable maximises its impact and utility, enabling others to find, access, and use it effectively.
 Discoverable data promotes transparency, reproducibility, and scientific progress.
-Achieving this requires detailed metadata and documentation, depositing data in public and institutional repositories, and using standardized formats for interoperability.
+Achieving this requires detailed metadata and documentation, depositing data in public and institutional repositories, and using standardised formats for interoperability.

 ### Considerations

 * Detailed Metadata: Provide comprehensive metadata for your datasets, including titles, descriptions, keywords, creators, dates, and other relevant information.
-* Documentation: Include thorough documentation that explains the dataset, its structure, how it was collected, processed, and any limitations.
+* Documentation: Include thorough documentation that explains the dataset, its structure, how it was collected and processed, and any limitations.
-* Standard Schemas: Use standardized metadata schemas to ensure consistency and interoperability.
+* Standard Schemas: Use standardised metadata schemas to ensure consistency and interoperability.
 * Standard Formats: Use widely accepted data formats to ensure compatibility and ease of use.
 * Public Repositories: Deposit your data in reputable public data repositories that are indexed by search engines and widely used by the research community.

 ### Solutions

 * There are many appropriate tools for detailed metadata and data documentation during the project.
 Check the [Documentation and metadata page](metadata_management) for more information.
-* Some scientific communities utilize platforms such as {% tool "cedar" %}, {% tool "semares" %}, {% tool "fairdom-seek" %}, {% tool "fairdomhub" %}, and {% tool "copo" %} for managing metadata and data.
+* Some scientific communities utilise platforms such as {% tool "cedar" %}, {% tool "semares" %}, {% tool "fairdom-seek" %}, {% tool "fairdomhub" %}, and {% tool "copo" %} for managing metadata and data.
 * Various standards exist for different data types, from general dataset descriptions such as DCAT, Dublin Core, and (bio)schema.org, to those tailored for specific data types, such as MIABIS for biosamples.
 Hence, selecting the appropriate standard at the project's outset is crucial.
 Typically, if you choose a suitable data repository for your data, it will come with an integrated metadata scheme, simplifying your work by eliminating the need to develop a separate metadata profile.
  * Decide at the beginning of the project the right repository for your data type.
 To search for it, you can use the {% tool "elixir-deposition-databases-for-biomolecular-data" %}, {% tool "re3data" %} or {% tool "fairsharing" %} at “Databases”.
  * If your chosen repository lacks some of the metadata fields you wish to include and you need to add a separate file with this information (such as in Zenodo), you should adhere to the appropriate metadata schema.
 To identify the correct schema, you have several options: